Andri Berenger

-Andri Raffaelo Berenger (ඇන්ඩ්රි බෙරෙන්ජර්; born 29 August 1991), is a Sri Lankan cricketer.
-He is a right-handed batsman.
-He was born in Colombo.
-He has played for the United Arab Emirates and for Qatar.
+Andri Raffaelo Berenger (ඇන්ඩ්රි බෙරෙන්ජර්; born 29 August 1991) is a Sri Lankan cricketer.
+He is a right-handed batsman who has played for the United Arab Emirates and for Qatar.

 Personal life

 Berenger was born in Colombo on 29 August 1991.
 His father Kenham Berenger was a Sri Lankan boxing champion.
 He grew up in the UAE where his parents were expatriate workers.
-Berenger represented the UAE at the Under-15 Gulf Cup in Bahrain before winning a sports scholarship to attend St. Peter's College, Colombo.
+Berenger represented the UAE in cricket at the Under-15 Gulf Cup in Bahrain before winning a sports scholarship to attend St. Peter's College, Colombo.

 Cricket career

 Sri Lanka

 Berenger represented the Sri Lanka national under-19 cricket team at the 2010 Under-19 Cricket World Cup in New Zealand.

 Berenger made his cricketing debut in a List A match for Seeduwa Raddoluwa in December 2008 against Moratuwa Sports Club.
 Later in the same week, he made a single first-class appearance for the side, in the 2008-09 Premier Championship.

 Berenger later played for Sinhalese Sports Club and Colombo Cricket Club.